BonoboPLC/bonoboplc_wiki/managing-sub-agents.md

 ## Agent Application

 You and your sales agent can access the Sales Agent application by connecting to https://agent.bll.bt

+You will be able to manage your salesagents by
+1. Log on to Sales Agent App
+2. Navigate to Sales Agents (Left hand navigation menu)
+3.

 ## Supported Devices